joonochakma/video-games-html-tailwindcss/README.md

 ## Likes

-1. **Very quick and simple:** After reading the documentation, you dont have to think much on writing css as the naming convention removes the unnessary bloat code.
+1. **Very quick and simple:** After reading the documentation, you dont have to think much on writing standard CSS as the naming convention removes long extensible properties

 2. **Only HTML files:** theres no need to switch to a css file as you can work directly in the html file saving huge amount of time.

 ## Dislikes
-1. **Reptitive** After reading the documentation, you dont have to think much on writing css as the naming convention removes the unnessary bloat code.
+1. **Reptitive** If you are working mul

 2. **Only HTML files:** theres no need to switch to a css file as you can work directly in the html file saving huge amount of time.